olanmaikwuagwu/Cardiovascular-Disease-Query/README.md

 ## Methods and Questions
 Before analyzing the dataset, I checked for duplicates, nulls, and missing values.
 To a large extent, the raw data was clean and ready for querying.
 After getting the summary statistics, I answered the following questions during the exploratory data analysis:
 1. What age brackets are covered in the analysis?
 2. How many men and women made up the total count?
-(0 for , 1 for   )
+(0 for female, 1 for male)
 3. How were chest pain types distributed among the participants?
-(0, 1, 2, 3)
+(0 for typical angina, 1 for atypical angina, 2 for non-anginal pain, 3 for asymptomatic)
 4. What was the average resting blood pressure?
 5. What is the correlation between chestpain and heartrate?
 6. How is serum cholesterol distributed amongst patients?